Maple29234/Terminus.Py/README.md

 # Terminus.py
-A somewhat small incremental game played in a web "terminal".
+A somewhat small incremental game played in a python terminal.
 # __HOW TO PLAY__
 Run on your local machine by downloading the repo.